matsengrp/phippery/README.md

 count of aligned reads to each peptide.

-Outside of the enrichment matrix, each _sample_ and _peptide_ have a slew of metadata associated with it which become very important when for computing various types analyses like model fitting, normalizing, and differential selection.
+Outside of the enrichment matrix, each _sample_ and _peptide_ have a slew of metadata associated with it that become very important for various computing tasks like model fitting, normalizing, and differential selection.
-Additionally, the comparison across groups of virus proteins and sample types is crutial in many experiments.
+Additionally, the comparison across groups of virus proteins and sample types is crucial in many experiments.
 For large sample size experiments, it can be difficult to cross reference each of these groups before and after analysis.
-Here, we take advantage of the powerful [xarray](http://xarray.pydata.org/en/stable/) approach to organizing all the Phip-Seq data along four primary coordinate dimentions which tie all sample/peptide enrichments to the respective annotations.
+Here, we take advantage of the powerful [xarray](http://xarray.pydata.org/en/stable/) approach to organizing all the Phip-Seq data along four primary coordinate dimensions which tie all sample/peptide enrichments to the respective annotations.
 Doing this allows us to store all the information without the error prone step of cross-checking separate dataframes, and without the large storage scaling of using "Tall" dataframes.